-Dr Oswald is a Senior Clinical Psychologist with seven years post qualified experience as a Clinical Psychologist, and eleven years working in Psychology for UK’s National Health Service.
-Dr Oswald has worked post-qualification as a Clinical Psychologist both in Child/Adolescent and Adult mental health teams, demonstrating good clinical outcomes with families, adults, teenagers and children experiencing significant mental health difficulties.
+Dr Oswald is a Senior Clinical Psychologist with twelve years working across clinical settings, and seven years post-qualified experience as a registered Clinical Psychologist.
+Dr Oswald has worked post-qualification as a Clinical Psychologist both in Child & Adolescent and Adult mental health teams in the UK’s National Health Service (NHS).
+She demonstrates good clinical outcomes with families, adults, teenagers and children experiencing significant mental health difficulties.

 Dr Oswald applies a person-centred approach to her work.
 She is keen on promoting the delivery of evidence based psychological therapies, tailoring therapy to the needs of the individual or system.
 She continues to work across the lifespan from a trauma-informed perspective, and is passionate about delivering a quality service to all those who could benefit.
 Dr Oswald has a special interest in trauma, attachment and anxiety disorders, and is trained to offer a range of evidence-based interventions and assessments, including:

-Additionally, Dr Oswald has significant experience in supporting other mental health professionals through Supervision training events, and played a key role in managing and supporting the development of Trainee Clinical Psychologists in her native Scotland.
-In response to the pandemic, Dr Oswald also played a key role in facilitating the remote delivery of Adult group interventions in Scotland, and has experience of delivering psychological therapy using telehealth.
-Dr Oswald has also volunteered for several charitable organisations, for almost 18 years.
+Dr Oswald has significant experience in supporting other mental health professionals through training and supervision, when she played a key role in managing and supporting the development of Trainee Clinical Psychologists in her native Scotland.
+In response to the pandemic, Dr Oswald also played a key role in facilitating the provision of psychological therapy using telehealth.
+Dr Oswald has also volunteered for several charitable organisations, for almost 18 years, in her spare time.